 Challenges facing professional services firms

 The last few years haven’t been kind to businesses in the professional services sector.
 At present, they are grappling with four critical challenges.

 Slow and inefficient service delivery

 The pandemic ushered in an abrupt shift to remote work, and professional services firms followed suit.
 However, most of these firms relied on legacy, on-premise systems, and siloed business operations.
-These created roadblocks to service delivery and resource utilisation and, in turn, affected customer experience.
+These created roadblocks to service delivery and resource utilization and, in turn, affected customer experience.

 While the world has returned to its pre-pandemic normal in many ways, the shift to remote work has not entirely abated.
-Most organisations are adopting hybrid work and business models to continue leveraging the productivity gains of remote work while enabling collaboration.
+Most organizations are adopting hybrid work and business models to continue leveraging the productivity gains of remote work while enabling collaboration.
 This requires professional services companies to adopt modern systems likely consisting of new technologies and processes to ensure better service delivery to meet their clients’ needs.

-As more professional services organisations enter the market, the industry will become saturated with service providers.
+As more professional services organizations enter the market, the industry will become saturated with service providers.
 From IT and engineering to accounting, financial services, and legal services, firms in every sector will have to compete for market share with new and established players.